Childhood and Education Journey of Mike Pompeo in Timeline

 How education and upbringing influenced the life of Mike Pompeo.
 A timeline of key moments.

-Mike Pompeo is an American politician who held significant roles in the Trump administration.
-He served as the Director of the Central Intelligence Agency (CIA) from 2017 to 2018 and then as the 70th United States Secretary of State from 2018 to 2021.
-Prior to his executive branch service, Pompeo was a member of the United States House of Representatives, representing Kansas's 4th congressional district from 2011 to 2017.
+Michael Richard Pompeo is an American politician, attorney, diplomat, and former U.S. Army officer.
+He served as the Director of the CIA from 2017 to 2018 and as the 70th U.S. Secretary of State from 2018 to 2021 under President Donald Trump.
+Prior to his roles in the Trump administration, Pompeo was a member of the United States House of Representatives from 2011 to 2017.

 1900: Pompeo's great-grandmother emigrated to the United States